 Recurrences usually take the form of epithelial keratitis (also called dendritic keratitis) with tearing, foreign body sensation, and a characteristic branching (dendritic or serpentine) lesion of the corneal epithelium with knoblike terminals that stain with fluorescein.
 Multiple recurrences may result in corneal hypoesthesia or anesthesia, ulceration, and permanent scarring.

-Most patients with disciform keratitis, which involves the corneal stroma, have a history of epithelial keratitis.
-Disciform keratitis is a deeper, disc-shaped, localized area of corneal edema and haze accompanied by anterior uveitis.
+Most patients with disciform keratitis, which involves the corneal endothelium primarily, have a history of epithelial keratitis.
+Disciform keratitis is a deeper, disc-shaped, localized area of secondary corneal edema and haze accompanied by anterior uveitis.
 This form may cause pain and vision loss.

 Stromal keratitis can cause necrosis of the stroma and severe ache, photophobia, foreign body sensation, and decreased vision.

 Slit-lamp examination is mandatory.
 Finding a dendrite is enough to confirm the diagnosis in most cases.
 When the appearance is not conclusive, viral culture of the lesion can confirm the diagnosis.